A paid ads campaign designed to increase online tea purchases.

 My role

 I worked as a digital designer focused on paid advertising.
-I contributed to campaign strategy and creative ideas, then designed the ad creatives that delivered these concepts across Meta and Google Display.
+I contributed to campaign strategy and creative ideas, then designed the ad creatives that delivered each phase of the approach across Meta and Google Display.

 The approach